gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-JMESPath-filter-examples-gij-self-managed.md

 &nbsp;

-## Examples of JMESPath expressions for GitHub App

 GitHub Apps have different JMESPath format in comparison with previous GitHub integrations:

 *   it must start with `repositories[] |` and then,